IBM/online_order_processing_during_pandemics/README.md

 ![](doc/source/images/ordertemplate.png)

-- The orders will be processed one after the other please wait for it to complete.
+- The orders will be processed on clicking the `Submit` button.

 ![](doc/source/images/processorder.gif)